Charlie839242/A-Face-Recognition-model-on-art-pi/README.md

 # A-Face-Recognition-model-on-art-pi

-This model can identify the faces of a certain number of people depending on the user's willing.
+This model can identify the faces of a certain number of people depending on the labels that users give to the training set.
 It mainly uses a two-layer CNN structure.

+# How to Use

   "py" folder contains codes that develops from taking photos to training a model.
         The whole process in "py" is mainly divided into 4 steps: